Kl4rry/crust/README.md

 Check for overflowing, div by zero and use wrapping/checked arthimetic operations.

 ## Questions to be answered
 Should lists expand to multiple arguments when passed to a function.
 Should this depend on if it is an internal or external command?
+Should return take a expr as optional parameter?